The Gaussian Double-Bubble and Multi-Bubble Conjectures: Isoperimetric Minimizing Clusters -- Interface Regularity

-For a proof of part \ref{it:Almgren-density} in the unweighted setting see \cite[Lemma 30.5]{MaggiBook} or \cite[Example 21.3 and Theorem 21.11]{MaggiBook}; the proof easily transfers to the weighted setting on any compact set $K$, where the density is bounded between two positive constants (depending on $K$), only resulting in modified constants.
+\item For a proof in the unweighted setting see \cite[Lemma 30.5]{MaggiBook} or \cite[Example 21.3 and Theorem 21.11]{MaggiBook}; the proof easily transfers to the weighted setting on any compact set $K$, where the density is bounded between two positive constants (depending on $K$), only resulting in modified constants.

-As for part \ref{it:Almgren-M} -- it is well known in the unweighted setting that $\Sigma$ is $(\M, \epsilon(r) = \Lambda r, \delta)$-minimizing for any minimizing cluster $\Omega$ (see \cite[Theorem 3.8]{CES-RegularityOfMinimalSurfacesNearCones} and the references therein), and by inserting the effect of the smooth positive density into the excess function, it follows that the same holds in the weighted setting inside any bounded open set $U$. \end{proof}
+\item It is well known in the unweighted setting that $\Sigma$ is $(\M, \epsilon(r) = \Lambda r, \delta)$-minimizing for any minimizing cluster $\Omega$ (see \cite[Theorem 3.8]{CES-RegularityOfMinimalSurfacesNearCones} and the references therein), and by inserting the effect of the smooth positive density into the excess function, it follows that the same holds in the weighted setting inside any bounded open set $U$.